 Richard Seeckts Debut 1991 RHB RS

-Captain 1996-2006.
+Captain 1996-2006; 2020-present.
 Awarded pink and black blazer 2007.
 Joining in 1991, Richard was attracted to the Cryptics by the prospect of guaranteed first team cricket.
 The fact that there was only one team did not diminish his enthusiasm.
 He donned the skipper’s mantle in 1996 and the positions of fixture secretary and treasurer were soon added to his burgeoning Cryptic CV.
 Richard is the main reason the club survives today, and the introduction of son Toby augers well for the future.
 It has also hinted at some previously unsuspected cricketing ability being passed on through the maternal line.
 While Richard’s commitment to the SCCC cause remains matchless, his stints at first slip were often catchless, hence he can now more often than not be seen trotting round the outfield like a show pony – at a glue factory convention.
 Always ready and willing to bat or bowl wherever and whenever necessary, if not advisable, his primary desire is to play enjoyable cricket in the right spirit.
 Very Cryptic and something that others could learn from.

 Toby Seeckts Debut 2013 LHB Wicketkeeper